 Extensive abuse of alcohol, or alcoholism, carries many harmful health implications and side effects, such as developing a wet brain.
 Reports from the NIAAA show that up to 80 percent of alcoholics may have thiamine (vitamin B1) deficiencies, and some of these people will go on to develop serious brain disorders such as Wernicke–Korsakoff syndrome (wet brain).

-What is Korsakoff’s Psychosis?
+What Is Korsakoff’s Psychosis?

 According to NIAAA ]5], approximately 80 to 90 percent of alcoholics with Wernicke’s encephalopathy also develop Korsakoff’s psychosis, a chronic and debilitating syndrome characterized by persistent learning and memory problems.
-A person with Korsakoff’s psychosis are forgetful and quickly frustrated and have difficulty with walking and coordination.
+A person with Korsakoff’s psychosis is forgetful and quickly frustrated and has difficulty with walking and coordination.
 Although these individuals have problems remembering old information (i.e., retrograde amnesia), it is their difficulty in “laying down” new information (i.e., anterograde amnesia) that is the most striking.
 For example, these individuals can discuss an event in their lives in detail, but an hour later might not remember ever having the conversation.

 According to the National Center for Biotechnology Information (NCBI) , The cognitive deficits seen in Korsakoff syndrome are thought to be primarily due to damage to the following areas- the anterior nucleus of the thalamus, mammillary bodies, and corpus callosum.
 There is also evidence of decreased glucose metabolism in the cerebral cortex.
 Cerebellar degeneration is also common among alcoholics and can lead to the ataxia and oculomotor deficits seen in Wernicke-Korsakoff syndrome.

-Diagnosis (Exams and Tests)
+Wet Brain Syndrome Diagnosis (Exams And Tests)

 Examination of the nervous/muscular system may show damage to many nerve systems: